RobertArtigas/RYBEQUATES/README.md

 import, and create an EQU file with your equates and a CSV file for future use.

-This becomes useful when you have to build a system with many types of forms or other objects and have some way of identifying these items and use case statements to take coding actions on these different items
+This becomes useful when you have to build a system with many types of forms or other objects and have some way of identifying these items and use case statements to take coding actions on these different items.

+Not making any sense yet.
+Look at some of the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.

 ##